Photo by Tria Giovan

 I recommend a color story thread throughout the entire home.
 Each room can then take on a little bit of an individual inspiration.
 For the main floor and adjoining rooms, I tend to keep them similar.
 I love designing a grand staircase with garlands, twinkle lights, and beautiful birds, all finished with our signature Swiss satin ribbon for extra drama.
 I leave the tails of the bows extremely long.
 Sometimes, if the staircase is one story, the tails will go all the way to the floor.

-Last year you worked with the Augusta Training Shop, can you tell readers a bit about that relationship and if you are carrying them this season?
+Last year you worked with the Augusta Training Shop.
+Tell us a bit about that relationship and if you are carrying their work this season.

 Differently-abled artisans create these snowflake ornaments.